Navi Mumbai: Maid kicks and fractures 9-month-old baby's head in Kharghar day care

-CCTV footage shows the little girl being yanked by her arm and flung down by the maid, who also slapped her repeatedly; nursery owner and employee were both arrested
+CCTV footage shows the little girl being yanked by her arm and flung down by the maid, who also slapped her repeatedly; owner of the nursery in Kharghar and employee were both arrested

 CCTV grabs show how the maid flung the baby on the ground, and also hit and kicked her